American Tissue Project – Complete Application Received

 November 13, 2019: The Low Impact Hydropower Institute has received a complete application for Low Impact Certification of the American Tissue Hydroelectric Project.
 LIHI is seeking public comment on this application.
 Specifically, we are interested in knowing whether you think the Project meets the LIHI Low Impact Certification Criteria, as revised in the 2nd Edition Handbook.
-Please review the program and criteria in LIHI’s revised Handbook and then review the Project’s application materials below.
+The Project’s application materials can be found below.

 Comments that are directly tied to specific LIHI criteria (flows, water quality, fish passage, etc.) will be most helpful, but all comments will be considered.
 Comments may be submitted to the Institute by e-mail at email@example.com with “American Tissue Project Comments” in the subject line, or by mail addressed to the Low Impact Hydropower Institute, 329 Massachusetts Avenue, Suite 6, Lexington, MA 02420.
 Comments must be received on or before 5 pm Eastern time on January 12, 2020 to be considered.
 All comments will be posted to the web site and the applicant will have an opportunity to respond.
 Any response will also be posted.